iamroot-GitHub/Linux-in-a-Nut-Shell/README.md

 # Linux-in-a-Nut-Shell
 ## Shortcuts
 - Tab -
-- Ctrl + A
--   This shortcut will move the cursor to the beginning of the line.
+- Ctrl + A - this shortcut will move the cursor to the beginning of the line.
 - Ctrl + C
 - Ctrl + D
 - Ctrl + E